The Department of Chemistry and Biochemistry at SDSU offers the following degrees:

 SDSU M.A.
 Degree Program

 Students in this program are required to complete 30 units of graduate credit, at least 24 of which are in chemistry.
-The student is free to take any course listed as acceptable in the Graduate Bulletin; however, the student must take courses in areas in which he or she is deficient (as demonstrated by the orientation exams).
+The student is free to take any course listed as acceptable in the online catalog; however, the student must take courses in areas in which he or she is deficient (as demonstrated by the orientation exams).
 The final requirement is to write a paper approved by the departmental graduate advisor or take a written comprehensive exam.
 This program is ideal for students who do not feel that they need research experience.
 Many people employed in local industries choose this route.
 To accommodate these people, we try to offer graduate courses in the evening whenever possible.

 Application to the Graduate Program